-Every business should have a professional communication center to interact with their customers.
+There is often confusion about the difference between a Contact Center vs Call Center.
+In order to understand the distinction, it is important to first understand the functions of each type of contact center vs call center.
+Every business should have a professional communication contact center vs call center to interact with their customers.
 They need to be able to provide technical support when issues arise, answer questions about their products, take orders for services, and make outgoing sales calls.
-There is a notable distinction, however, between a call center and a contact center.
+There is a notable distinction, however, between a contact center vs call center.

 What is a Call Center?